MA, UNIVERSITY OF WISCONSIN-MADISON

-Roger Pines is recognized nationally and internationally as an expert in the field of opera, encompassing writing, lecturing, broadcasting, adjudicating, and repertoire research/consultation.
+Roger Pines is recognized nationally and internationally as an expert in the field of opera, encompassing teaching, writing, lecturing, broadcasting, adjudicating, and repertoire research/consultation.

 In June 2021 Pines concluded his tenure as dramaturg at Lyric Opera of Chicago, where he joined the staff in 1995.
 In addition to his editing responsibilities for the company’s house program – for which he also wrote a large number of feature articles each season – he was co-host and co-producer of the company’s live broadcasts (2010-18); a presenter of lectures and moderator of artist panels, both in the opera house and throughout the greater Chicago area; and special lecturer and consultant for the Ryan Opera Center, the company’s young-artist program.
 He previously served as director of education at San Diego Opera; dramaturg, publications editor, and education coordinator at the Dallas Opera; and surtitles coordinator at Glimmerglass Opera, where he founded the surtitles department.

 Recent highlights of Pines’s freelance career have included a series of interviews with legendary artists for Opera magazine; online talks regarding iconic voices of the past for internationally celebrated baritone Thomas Hampson’s “HampsongFoundation” website; an in-depth career profile of renowned bass-baritone Simon Estes for Des Moines Metro Opera; lectures for the Curtis Institute of Music and Opera Festival of Chicago; articles for San Francisco Opera regarding Mozart’s Così fan tutte and for the company’s historic recordings project; numerous projects for Lyric and The Dallas Opera; and a lecture entitled “The Glory of the Jewish Voice in Opera” for Temple Sholom in Chicago.